-*Please include a bio in your cover letter.*
+*Please include a third-person bio in your cover letter.*

-As a way of maintaining and extending our deep-rooted commitment to emerging writers, The Adroit Journal’s Summer Mentorship Program aims to pair experienced Adroit editors and staff with high school students (as of the 2013-2014 academic year) interested in learning more about the creative writing processes of drafting, redrafting and editing.
+As a way of maintaining and extending our deep-rooted commitment to emerging writers, The Adroit Journal’s Summer Mentorship Program aims to pair experienced Adroit editors and staff with high school students (as of the 2014-2015 academic year) interested in learning more about the creative writing processes of drafting, redrafting and editing.
 The program is free to all, and will cater to the literary genres of poetry and prose (short story, creative nonfiction, etc.).
 The aim of the mentorship program is not formalized instruction, but rather an individualized, flexible, and often informal correspondence.
 It is our hope that mentees will feel comfortable sharing work at their own leisure with their Adroit mentors and, ultimately, with each other.
-This year’s program will be open for applications via our submission manager until May 15, 2014, will last from June 15, 2014 until August 1, 2014, and will be capped at twenty-one students.

 Applicants should possess firm work ethic and some familiarity with the writing and workshop process, and should be comfortable with receiving (and, to some extent, giving) commentary and critique.
 Applicants should also possess the will to explore and improve!
 Furthermore, this program can be completed by itself, or paired with another summer workshop or program, so long as the participant’s ability to be an active and participatory mentee is not jeopardized.
 The program is intentionally flexible, so as to cater to each individual's goal for the workshop.